 How to convert a garage into an art studio

-I’ve been tossing around the idea of creating a serious studio space for a long time.
+I had been tossing around the idea of creating a serious studio space for a long time.
 The days of cramming my supplies and worktable in a corner of a room were coming to an end.
 I desired real space to work on big encaustic paintings, teach classes and take my art career to the next level.
-To give me added motivation, I signed up to participate in the Loudoun County Artisan Trail.
-The one requirement to be included in this artisan program is a physical studio space.
+(Click HERE to see my latest art).
+To give me added motivation, I signed up to participate in a local artist’s tour that required a studio where the public could view artwork.

-First, the idea of an Amish shed was appealing because of its customization.
-However, when the quote came in with all my “must haves”, it became clear that this idea was out of reach.
-The best price in my area was around $18,000 for a 24’x 14′ shed with all the whistles.
-And that was even before I factored in hooking up electricity and installing heating and cooling!
+The idea of an Amish shed was appealing because of its customization.
+However, when the quote came in with all of my “must haves”, it became clear that this idea was out of reach.
+The best price in my area was around $18,000 for a 24’x 14′ shed with all the bells and whistles.
+That price didn’t even include the cost of electricity hook up and installing heating and cooling!

-Discouraged about spending that kind of money, a light bulb went off.
+Discouraged about the price tag, a light bulb went off.
 Literally.
-I walked into our double bay garage, turned on the light, and saw the vision!
-Sure it needed work, but only cosmetic.
-The previous owner installed a sink, cabinets, five windows and ample lighting.
-He even added a cathedral ceiling to install a lift to work on his custom cars.
-(Thank goodness he didn’t get around to it before selling the property!)
+I walked into our double-bay garage, turned on the light, and saw the vision!
+Sure it needed work; a new coat of paint, a new floor, a new garage door, a hanging and shelving system and heat/ air conditioning unit.
+At least the previous owner had already installed a sink, cabinets, ceiling lights, and five windows that gave the space enough natural lighting.
 It was everything I needed, and more.
-Yes, it took some time to sell the idea to my husband.
-And, yes, it will be MY car that is stuck out in the snow.
-No problem.
+Yes, it took some time to sell the idea to my husband who wanted to keep it as a garage.
+I told him that it will be MY car that is stuck out in the snow, but this was a small inconvenience I’d gladly endure to have the luxury of my own creative space.

-- Painting contractor visited and submitted his proposal — approximately $3,800 to lay an epoxy floor, patch, paint and add molding for the entire 4-bay garage.
+- Painting contractor visited and submitted his proposal — approximately $4K to lay an epoxy floor; patch, paint and add molding to the walls for the entire 4-bay garage.
+I think it’s safe to assume, you can cut this price in half for a two-bay garage area.

 - Move out all the stuff (TIP: Plan this huge task when the weather is dry.
 Virginia decided to have a wet spring and our stuff still got soaked under tarps!)